Bengt Brannefors: Biography

 Brannefors began his speedway career racing for Kaparna during the 1953 Swedish speedway season.
 He was part of the Kaparna team that secured two league championships in 1968 and 1970.

-His performances in Sweden were noticed by the British teams, which resulted in New Cross Rangers signing him for the 1961 Speedway National League season.
+Brannefors' performances in Sweden were noticed by the British teams, which resulted in New Cross Rangers signing him for the 1961 Speedway National League season.
 However, his time at New Cross was short because promoter Johnnie Hoskins dropped him.
 He moved to ride a couple of times for Oxford Cheetahs before joining Ipswich Witches for the 1962 season but again only rode a few matches because Ipswich withdrew from the league.

-He continued to ride in Sweden and made several attempts to return to Britain but league restrictions and issues over overseas riders caused various problems in securing a team, despite interest from clubs.
+Brannefors continued to ride in Sweden and made several attempts to return to Britain but league restrictions and issues over overseas riders caused various problems in securing a team, despite interest from clubs.
 He finally returned to ride for Newport Wasps during the 1970 British League season.
 Unfortunately he continued to have issues with external matters and was subject to work permit problems during the season.
 The problems he encountered were somewhat responsible for being unable to gain consistency in Britain, which affected his average.

-The following season in 1971, he rode for Newport and Wolverhampton Wolves, which was his last in the United Kingdom.
+The following season in 1971, Brannefors rode for Newport and Wolverhampton Wolves, which was his last in the United Kingdom.
 He rode for Vargarna before completing one more season with Kaparna in 1974.